 Touchpoints like keyboards are notorious for being dirty.
 Your office cleaner must pay attention to palm rests, space bars, and the cracks and crevices.

-Common surfaces like the kitchenettes, conference tables, and countertops need to be cleaned more often to stop the spread of germs.
+Common surfaces like the kitchenettes, conference tables, and countertops need to be cleaned more often to stop the preventing the spread of novel Coronavirus.

 Office supplies like staplers, photocopiers, and pens are actual criminals for spreading germs.
-It is vital that your office cleaners and you to take time and clean down these supplies.
+It is vital that your office cleaners in Sydney and you to take time and clean down these supplies.

 Cleaning companies are refocusing their operations to disinfecting cleaning a more profound form of cleaning which attempts to specifically counter the Coronavirus threat.